-T is truly meet and right, our joy and salvation, that we should always, and in all places, give thanks unto thee, O holy Lord, Father Almighty, everlasting God: Who, with thine only-begotten Son, and the Holy Spirit (Ghost), art One God, One Lord; in Trinity of Persons, and in Unity of Substance; for that which by thy revelation we believe of thy glory, the same we believe of thy Son, and of the Holy Spirit (Ghost), without any difference or inequality in thy Godhead; whom with Angels and Archangels, with Cherubim and Seraphim, we cease not daily to praise thee, with one voice, saying: (And the Sanctus is sung or said.)
+WHO, with thine only-begotten Son, and the Holy Spirit (Ghost), art one God, one Lord, in Trinity of Persons and in Unity of Substance.
+For that which we believe of thy glory, O Father, the same we believe of the Son, and of the Holy Spirit (Ghost), without any difference of inequality.